billchurch/PiCA/CONTRIBUTING.md

 - Provide a clear description of the proposed feature
 - Explain why the feature would be valuable
 - Consider how the feature fits into the project's goals
+- Check [GOALS.md](GOALS.md) to see if your feature is already planned or might align with existing roadmap items

 ## Security Issues